sap-tutorials/Tutorials/tutorials/xsa-cap-create-database-cds/xsa-cap-create-database-cds.md

 [ACCORDION-BEGIN [Step 6: ](Check data loaded into the tables)]

 You can now check the data loaded into the tables.
-Right-click on the items table and click **Generate Select Statement**.
+Right-click on the `Items` table and click **Generate Select Statement**.

 ![Generate select statement](18.png)

-Add the following where clause to the SELECT statement and execute it to complete the validation below
+Add the following WHERE clause to the SELECT statement and execute it to complete the validation below.

 ```SQL
 where "LOGTEXT"  like '%happy%';